CharlieInRain/docs-site/docs/smart-chain/wallet/trustwallet.md

-# Using Trust Wallet for Binance Smart Chain
+# Using Trust Wallet for BNB Smart Chain

 ## Install Trust Wallet
 ### Go to [https://trustwallet.com](https://trustwallet.com/) to install the most recent version of Trust Wallet.